Patience sorting: Algorithm for finding a longest increasing subsequence

 First, execute the sorting algorithm as described above.
-The number of piles is the length of a longest subsequence.
+The number of piles is the length of a longest increasing subsequence.
 Whenever a card is placed on top of a pile, put a back-pointer to the top card in the previous pile (that, by assumption, has a lower value than the new card has).
 In the end, follow the back-pointers from the top card in the last pile to recover a decreasing subsequence of the longest length; its reverse is an answer to the longest increasing subsequence algorithm.

-S. Bespamyatnikh and M. Segal give a description of an efficient implementation of the algorithm, incurring no additional asymptotic cost over the sorting one (as the back-pointers storage, creation and traversal require linear time and space).
-They further show how to report all the longest increasing subsequences from the same resulting data structures.
+Bespamyatnikh and Segal describe an efficient implementation of this algorithm that incurs no additional asymptotic cost over the sorting one (as the back-pointers storage, creation and traversal require linear time and space).
+They further show how to report all longest increasing subsequences from the same resulting data structures.

 History

-Patience sorting was named by C. L. Mallows, who attributed its invention to A.S.C.
+Patience sorting was named by Colin Lingwood Mallows, who attributed its invention to A.S.C.
 Ross in the early 1960s.

 According to Aldous and Diaconis, patience sorting was first recognized as an algorithm to compute the longest increasing subsequence length by Hammersley.
 A.S.C.
 Ross and independently Robert W. Floyd recognized it as a sorting algorithm.
 Initial analysis was done by Mallows.
 Floyd's game was developed by Floyd in correspondence with Donald Knuth.